-Public balance and debt, % of GDP, 2021E
+Public balance/debt, % of GDP, 2021E

-- Norges Bank increased its key rate in September this year, with a second increase likely in December.
-Policy rates in the euro area, Denmark and Sweden are expected to remain unchanged throughout the forecast period - Sveriges Riksbank and the ECB launched new large-scale asset purchase programmes (QE) as a response to the COVID-19 crisis.
-The ECB is expected to purchase financial assets corresponding to 7% of euro area GDP in 2021, while Sveriges Riksbank's purchases amount to an expected 8% of GDP - Solid public finances prior to the crisis have enabled the Nordic governments to act swiftly during the crisis, and large recovery packages have been announced in 2021 as well.
+- Norges Bank increased its policy rate in September and December last year, and is expected to make further increases this year and in 2023.
+The policy rate in Sweden is expected to remain unchanged throughout the forecast period.
+Single rate hikes are predicted in late 2023 in the euro area and Denmark - Sveriges Riksbank and the ECB launched new large-scale asset purchase programmes (QE) as a response to the COVID-19 crisis.
+The ECB has purchased financial assets corresponding to 17% of euro area GDP since January 2020, while Sveriges Riksbank's purchases amount to around 11% of Swedish GDP - Solid public finances prior to the crisis have enabled the Nordic governments to act swiftly during the crisis.
 The Nordics are relatively well-equipped to handle the long-term consequences of the pandemic

-Households remain resilient
+Households resilient